Separating Times for One-Dimensional General Diffusions: Deterministic Conditions for NFLVR in General Diffusion Models

-\begin{proof} We start with the necessity of the conditions.
+\begin{proof}[Proof of Theorem~\ref{theo: NFLVR finite tiome horizon}] We start with the necessity of the conditions.
 Suppose that NFLVR holds, which means, by the fundamental theorem of asset pricing (\cite[Corollary 1.2]{DS}), that an ELMM \(\mathds{Q}\) exists.
-As non-negative local martingales (which are supermartingales) cannot resurrect from zero (\cite[Proposition II.3.4]{RY}), in case \(J = [l, \infty)\), the left boundary \(l\) has to be an absorbing state for \((x \mapsto \P_x)\), i.e., \(\m (\{l\}) = \infty\).
+As non-negative local martingales (which are supermartingales) cannot resurrect from zero (\cite[Proposition II.3.4]{RY}), in case \(J = [l, \infty)\), using $\mathds{Q}\sim\P_{x_0}$ we get that the left boundary \(l\) has to be an absorbing state for \((x \mapsto \P_x)\), i.e., \(\m (\{l\}) = \infty\).

 Now we investigate properties of the scale function \(\s\).
 Take an arbitrary point \(y_0 \in J^\circ\) and define \(\Y_t \triangleq \X_{ (t + T_{y_0}) \wedge T}\) and \(\mathcal{A}_t \triangleq \mathcal{G}_{(t + T_{y_0}) \wedge T}\) for \(t \in [0, T]\).
 Recall from Lemma \ref{lem: diff hit points fast} that \(\mathds{P}_{x_0} (T_{y_0} < T) > 0\).
 In particular, as \(\mathds{P}_{x_0} \sim \mathds{Q}\) on \(\mathcal{G}_T\), we have \(\mathds{Q} (T_{y_0} < T) > 0\), which means that we can define a probability measure \(\mathds{K}\) on \((\Omega, \mathcal{G}_T)\) by the formula